javapathfinder/jpf-label/README.md

     3: 1

 The first line contains an enumeration of all the labels and their index, which is a non-negative integer.
-The remaining lines each contain the labelling of a state.
+The remaining lines  contain the labelling of a state.
 This is composed of the state followed by (the indices of) the labels of that state.
 Note that states are represented by either -1 or a non-negative integer.
 States that do not have any label